malcprentice/malcprentice.github.io/Style - Ask Good Questions.md

 * Which **country** would you like to work in?

-Writing good DISCUSSION questions
+# Writing good DISCUSSION questions
 A good discussion questions asks about OPINION or EXPERIENCE or PLANS.

 * This is not a quiz.
-No questionsthat have correct answers
+No questions that have correct answers
    * How many people live in Tokyo?
    * What is the capital of Yemen?
 * This is not a dissertation (論文).
 No questions that need research